mohsinulhaq/react-popper-tooltip/README.md

 - `closeOnClickOutside: Boolean`, defaults to `true`

-If `true`, a click outside of the trigger element closes the tooltip.
+If `true`, closes the tooltip when user clicks outside of the trigger element.

 - `closeOnTriggerHidden: Boolean`, defaults to `true`

-If `true`, closes the tooltip when the trigger element goes out of viewport.
+If `true`, closes the tooltip when the trigger element goes out of the viewport.

 - `delayHide: number`, defaults to `0`